Love in the USA: Here are the states where people stay married longest - NewsBreak

 Say ‘I do’ in South Dakota?

 If life on the East coast isn’t your thing or Hawaii is too expensive of a move, tying the knot in the middle of the country might not be a bad idea.
-The study of long-lasting love and marriage found that South Dakota actually has the highest “marriage score” of any state in the country.
+The study of long-lasting love and marriage found that South Dakota actually has the highest “marriage score” of any state in the country.“Love is Brewing” with Opera Huntsville at Fractal Brewing Project

 More than half the state is married, with just one in nine people being divorced or separated.
 Moreover, marriages here last an average of 21.5 years.
 Rounding out the top five are Iowa, Wisconsin, Minnesota, and Nebraska.